KPMG highlights how inclusive tech supports neurodivergent staff, and offers 5 tips for DE&I.

 - Make it easy for staff to ask for change.
 But don’t make it necessary.

 “We make it easy for staff to find and receive adjustments.
 And if needed, we can supply workplace assessments to ensure our people know what adjustments would be best for them.
-We also supply diagnostic assessments, through third party suppliers.
-This is particularly useful for those taking professional exams.
-With a diagnosis they can gain extra support, such as extra time.
 But it’s important to remember that not everyone wants to disclose, or ask for change.
 So the more we can offer as standard, the better.
 For example, offering inclusive software as part of our office suite of tools.”

 - Create a buddy system.